webtactics/gloucesterthunderboltsswimmingclub/pages/contact.md

-<h2>Contact Details</h2>
+<p>Gloucester Thunderbolts Swimming Club runs from mid Oct until March on Thursday evenings at 6.00pm at the Gloucester Pool Complex.</p>

-Gloucester Thunderbolts Swimming Club runs from mid Oct until March on Thursday evenings at 6.00pm at the Gloucester Pool Complex.
+<p>All ages and abilities are welcome.<p>

-All ages and abilities are welcome.
+<p>For more information please contact the club via email @ <a href="mailto:gloucesterthunderboltsswimclub@outlook.com">gloucesterthunderboltsswimclub@outlook.com</a></p>